DavisK-codes/excel-auto-fill/README.md

 # excel-auto-fill

 This Python script processes and formats Excel files.
 It extracts data from a given Excel file, inserts the extracted data into a template, applies styles and formatting, locks certain cells for protection, and saves the modified file.
 The script also handles both `.xls` and `.xlsx` file formats.
+Note: The script is currently designed to work with a specific input file and template.
+If different files are used, the code may need modifications to ensure compatibility.

 ## Features